aborroy/alfresco-agents-lab-clive/lab-material/add-mcp-tool.md

 ## Testing

-Verify Alfresco Repository is running (http://localhost:8080/alfresco)
+Follow Alfresco Docker Compose deployment instructions in [alfresco-deploment](../alfresco-deployment] and verify Alfresco Repository is running in http://localhost:8080/alfresco

 Create a `.env` file in the MCP repo root (same folder as `run_server.py`):